This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 Once all pods have a status of Running

-, the system is up and can you can interact with it by visiting its URL in a web browser.
+and the system is up and connected, you can interact with it by visiting its URL in a web browser (i.e. the hostname).

-Many features of Gradle Enterprise, including access control, database backups, and Build Scan retention can be configured in Gradle Enterprise itself, once it is running.
-The administration manual walks you through the various features you can configure post-installation - you should give the section a read.
+Many features of Gradle Enterprise, including access control, database backups, and Build Scan retention can be configured in Gradle Enterprise, once it is running.
+Consult the Gradle Enterprise Administration guide to learn more.

 For instructions on how to start using Gradle Enterprise in your builds, consult the Getting Started with Gradle Enterprise guide.

-The necessary permissions can be easily granted by using the AmazonRDSFullAccess
+The necessary permissions are granted using the AmazonRDSFullAccess

 AWS managed policy.

-Decide on a root username and password for the database instance.
-We will refer to them as «db-root-username»
+Create a root username and password for the database instance, refered to below as «db-root-username»

 and «db-root-password»

 , respectively.
-These are the credentials you will use for your database connection, so save them somewhere secure.
+These are the credentials you will use for your database connection; save them somewhere secure.

 To create the security group, run: